 sharps or biohazard containers;

-anti-embolism hose/stockings, such as Thromboembolic Disease hose; and
+anti-embolism hose/stockings, such as thromboembolic disease hose; and

-approved enemas, if not available through the Medicaid State Plan or other third-party resources.
+approved enemas, if not available through the Medicaid state plan or other TPRs.

 Other

 Necessary items related to hospital beds could include electric controls, manual cranks or other items related to the use of the bed.
 Medicare/Medicaid can cover hospital beds and specialty mattresses.
 Specialty sheets, such as hospital bed sheets, may be covered.